goodtDocktor/ML-models/README.md

 **2. _customer-churn:_**
 Research Question: Can we predict whether a customer will churn (cancel their subscription) or not based on their usage behavior and demographics using Decision Trees and Random Forest classifiers?
 This project uses the “digits” dataset from sklearn & the answer to the RQ is discussed at the end.

+**3. _knn-implentation-and-comparisons:_**
+This project has two-parts:
+_Part I_ - implements K-NN from scratch as well as uses tools built into sklearn.
+This section of the project uses the resulting K-NN algorithms to compare to other algorithms.
+_Part II_ - uses the dataset forestfires.csv to predict the extent of burned area in forest fires based on the given weather and enviromental attributes.
+The answer to the RQ is discussed at the end.